DylanAuty/MIPS-Simulator/README.md

 Of these tests, `t6_driver.c` is the most complete, and the results of this testing can be seen in `T6_LOG.xlsx` where bold outputs indicate a desired output.
 Only registers `$4`, `$5`, and `$6` are used.
 Output is always written to `$6`.

 #### Makefile
 The makefile included was authored by David Thomas, and modified by me.
-It compiles and then executes the test files in order.
+It compiles the processor and the tests, and then executes the tests in the order specified within the text file.

 ## Processor files
 The main body of the processor was implemented in `mips_simulator.cpp`, which was written by myself.
 The API was detailed in `mips.h`, which was provided as part of the specification.